mapbox/mapbox-studio-classic/docs/0000-01-01-compositing-reference.md

 The `multiply` comp-op multiplies the color of the source and destination, usually resulting in a darkened image tinted to the color of the source.
 If either the source or destination is solid white, the other will appear unchanged.
 If either the source or destination is solid black, the result will also be solid black.

 One of the many uses for multiply is to simulate the way ink colors would blend with each other or with a textured surface.
-It can also be used for other kinds of texure effects.
+It can also be used for other kinds of texture effects.

 ### Color-dodge